-Ryan’s latest feature, ‘Temps,’ which dives into modern day love and commitment through the eyes of temp workers, became one of the year’s biggest indie film success stories.
-Despite its ultra-low budget, the Temps trailer struck a nerve with audiences and went viral, racking up more than 50 million views.
+Ryan’s latest feature, ‘Temps,’ which dives into modern day love and commitment through the eyes of temp workers, became one of the 2016’s biggest indie film success stories.
+Despite its ultra-low budget, the Temps trailer struck a nerve with audiences and went viral, racking up more than 54 million views.
 Those views turned into sales, and Temps became a chart topping romantic comedy - hitting #1 on iTunes bestseller list in April of 2016 and peaking again in July as a top 5 Indie.

-His first feature, ‘A Big Love Story,’ a romantic comedy about a guy trying to lose weight to find love, took home seven festival awards, including Newport Beach Film Festival’s “Breakout Filmmaker of the Year,” Beverly Hills Film Festival’s “Audience Choice – Best Feature” and the Manhattan Film Festival’s, “Best Comedy.”
-Variety called it "unpretentiously well turned,” Hollywood Reporter raved, “it brings fresh life to the overworked romantic comedy genre,” while Criterioncast simply called it "an absolute revelation."
+His first feature, ‘A Big Love Story,’ a romantic comedy about a guy trying to lose weight to find love, took home seven festival awards, including Newport Beach Film Festival’s Breakout Filmmaker of the Year, Beverly Hills Film Festival’s Audience Choice – Best Feature and the Manhattan Film Festival’s, Best Comedy.
+Variety called it "unpretentiously well turned," while Hollywood Reporter raved, “it brings fresh life to the overworked romantic comedy genre.”
+Criterioncast simply called it "an absolute revelation."

 Ryan has worked with NBC, ABC, BRAVO and the WB as a writer, producer, and director for on-air promos.
-Over his 15-year career he has written and directed for some of film and television’s biggest names including, Jackie Chan, Seth MacFarlane, Jenna Elfman, Tim Allen, Courteney Cox, Jason Bateman and hundreds more (Click here for a partial list of talent).
+Over his 15-year career he has worked on some of television's biggest success stories, including Modern Family, Dancing with the Stars, Will & Grace, This is Us, Heroes and many more.
+He has written and directed for some of television’s most recognizable stars including Jackie Chan, Seth MacFarlane, Eva Longoria, Tim Allen, Courteney Cox, Jason Bateman, Arnold Schwarzenegger, and Betty White.
+Click here for a more complete list of talent.

-Ryan has also had great success with the short format, most notably producing the short film, ‘Boutonnière’ starring Wendi McLendon-Covey (Bridesmaids, The Goldbergs), and Zachary Quinto (Star Trek).
-It premiered at Sundance and went on to play in 20 other festivals winning various awards including Best Comedy Short at the LA Short Film Fest making it Oscar eligible.
+Ryan has helped guide other feature films as an Executive Producer including the documentary, "24 Hour Comic" and the soon to be released social thriller, "The S.H.U."
+He has also had great success with short films, most notably producing ‘Boutonnière’ starring Wendi McLendon-Covey (Bridesmaids, The Goldbergs), and Zachary Quinto (Star Trek).
+It premiered at Sundance and went on to play in 20 other festivals winning various awards including Best Comedy Short at the LA Short Film Fest.